silvabacc/lifthouse/README.md

 * Vite PWA plugin

 # My Training
 Most of my training knowledge comes from [Alex Leonidas](https://www.youtube.com/@AlexLeonidas).
-He advocates for strength training and building overall strength in various exercises such as SBD, OHP, Z-Press, Zercher Squat, Box Squats, and many more.
-Highly specialised training to strengthen weak points and build an naturally appleaing body (overemhpaising shoulder, tricep, forearm and neck muscles or known as yoke training).
-My application is loosely build on exercises that he recommends and rep schemes but in no way his programme e.g. I follow a 4 day split, he recommends full body 2 day split.
+He advocates for strength training in various exercises such as SBD, OHP, Z-Press, Zercher Squat, Box Squats, and many more.
+Highly specialised training to strengthen weak points and build an naturally appleaing body (overemphasising shoulder, tricep, forearm and neck muscles or known as yoke training).
+My application is loosely built on exercises that he recommends and rep schemes but in no way his programme e.g. I follow a 4 day split, he recommends full body 2 day split.
 If you want to know more about him, I suggest going to his [website](https://outalpha.com/)

 # Screenshots
 <table>